Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

-Itacaré has a lot of diving spots, with reefs and corals making the marine life from there so interesting.
-The perfect time to do this activity is from October until April, when there is less rain and less wind, making it easier to see under the sea.
+Itacaré has a lot of diving spots, with reefs and corals making its marine life so interesting.
+The perfect time to do this activity is from October until April, when there is less rain and wind, making it easier to see under the sea.

 It is possible to dive in shallower water, up to 4 meters, or in deeper water, 20 meters deep.

 What do you think about exploring Tijuípe waterfall, Itacarezinho beach, Engenhoca, Havaizinho, and Camboinha, all on the same day?
-The famous four beach track (trilha das 4 praias) has 4,4km and even is considered an easy track, has uphill, downhill, steps, and walking across a log.
+The famous four-beach track (called in Portuguese ‘Trilha Das 4 Praias’) has 4,4km and even if it is considered an easy track, it has uphill, downhill steps, and walking across a log.